CrayLabs/SmartSim/doc/ensemble.rst

 ========
 Overview
 ========
-An ``Ensemble`` is a SmartSim simulation object that comprises multiple SmartSim :ref:`Model<link>` objects, each representing an individual simulation.
-An Ensemble enables users to launch a group of simulations at runtime within an Experiment workflow.
-An Ensemble can be treated as a reference to a single instance and offers key features, including the ability to:
+An ``Ensemble`` is a SmartSim object comprised of multiple :ref:`Model<model_api>` objects, each representing an individual simulation.
+An Ensemble can be be reference as a single instance and enables users to launch a group of simulations at runtime.
+Ensembles can be launched with other SmartSim entities and ML infrastructure to build AI-enabled workflows.
+The :ref:`Ensemble API<ensemble_api>` offers key Ensemble features, including helper functions to:

-- load a TF, TF-lite, PT, or ONNX model into the database at runtime.
+- :ref:`Ensemble.add_ml_model()<load_ml_model>`: load a TF, TF-lite, PT, or ONNX model into the database at runtime.

-- load TorchScript functions to launch with each entity belonging to the ensemble.
+- :ref:`Ensemble.add_function()<load_tf_function>`: load TorchScript functions to launch with each entity belonging to the ensemble.

-- load TorchScripts to launch with each entity at runtime.
+- :ref:`Ensemble.add_script()<load_script>`: load TorchScripts to launch with each entity at runtime.

-- prevent key overlapping to enable ensemble members to use the same code.
+- :ref:`Ensemble.enable_key_prefixing()<prefix_ensemble>`: prevent key overlapping and enable ensemble members to run the same code.

-- attach configuration files to the ensemble for each model supplied at runtime.
+- :ref:`Ensemble.attach_generator_files()<attach_file>`: attach configuration files to assign ensemble member parameters or load parameters to file.

+An Ensemble is created through the ``Experiment.create_ensemble()`` function.
-There are **three** configuration options when initializing an Ensemble that users can adjust to customize the behavior of Ensemble members:
+There are **three** Ensemble configuration that users can adjust to customize Ensemble behavior:

-1. Manually: Create each Model individually and subsequently append the simulation to the ensemble.
+1. :ref:`Manually<append_init>`: Create each Model individually and subsequently append the simulation to the ensemble.
-2. Replica creation: Generate a specified number of copies or instances of a simulation.
+2. :ref:`Replica creation<replicas_init>`: Generate a specified number of copies or instances of a simulation.
-3. Parameter expansion: Explore a range of simulation variable assignments by specifying values of input parameters and selecting an expansion strategy to rearrange across multiple Models within the ensemble.
+3. :ref:`Parameter expansion<param_expansion_init>`: Explore a range of simulation variable assignments by specifying values of input parameters and selecting an expansion strategy to rearrange across multiple Models within the ensemble.